From octave

 9. Done

-enrich_company — Full company intelligence profileenrich_person — Full person intelligence reportfind_person — Find contacts at a company by title/rolefind_company — Find companies matching criteriaqualify_company — ICP fit scoring for a companyqualify_person — ICP fit scoring for a personlist_all_entities — Quick scan of all entities of a type (minimal fields, no pagination)list_entities — Fetch entities with full data and pagination (proof points, references, etc.)get_entity — Deep dive on one specific entityget_playbook — Retrieve a playbook with full content and value propslist_value_props — Value propositions for a specific playbooksearch_knowledge_base — Semantic search across library entities and resourceslist_resources — Browse uploaded docs, URLs, and Google Drive filessearch_resources — Semantic search across uploaded resourceslist_findings — Recent conversation findings and insightslist_events — Deal events (stage changes, meetings, outcomes)get_event_detail — Full details for a specific eventgenerate_call_prep — Synthesized prep brief (useful as a starting point)generate_content — Generate positioning or messaging contentNo user context provided:
+resolve_profile_from_email / resolve_email_from_profile — Confirm a person exists and capture their LinkedInenrich_company — Full company intelligence profileenrich_person — Full person intelligence reportfind_person — Find contacts at a company by title/rolefind_company — Find companies matching criteriaqualify_company — ICP fit scoring + fit reasons for a companyqualify_person — ICP fit scoring for a personget_external_brand_logo — Company logo for the header / domain checkdeep_web_research — Recent news (company-level) and segment/market research, dated and sourcedscrape_website — Verified, linkable facts from the company's own sitelist_all_entities — Quick scan of all entities of a type (minimal fields, no pagination)list_entities — Fetch entities with full data (proof points, references, use cases, objections, personas)get_entity — Deep dive on one specific entitylist_motions — Motions for the offering / motion typelist_motion_playbooks — Default + Custom Motion Playbooks under a Motionget_motion_playbook — Full Motion Playbook detailslist_motion_icps — Persona × segment matrix for a Motionfind_motion_icp — Full per-cell (per-persona) narrative + Learning Loop learningssearch_knowledge_base — Semantic search across library entities and resourceslist_resources / search_resources — Uploaded docs, URLs, Google Drive filesget_competitive_insights — Where competitors win/lose, differentiationget_deal_deep_dive / list_deal_health — Deal state for the Snapshotlist_findings — Recent conversation findings and insightslist_events — Deal events (stage changes, meetings, outcomes)get_event_detail — Full details for a specific eventgenerate_call_prep — Synthesized prep brief (useful as a starting point — still verify its claims)generate_content — Generate positioning or messaging contentNo user context provided:

 No prior context provided.
-I'll build the battle plan from Octave intelligence and coaching frameworks.
+I'll build the prep from Octave intelligence, live research, and coaching frameworks.

-The prep will be strong on strategy and positioning.
-After the meeting, run this again with your notes for a grounded follow-up prep.
+The prep will be strong on grounded intel and positioning.
+After the meeting, run this again with your notes for a sharper follow-up prep.

 Coaching reference files not found: